cedrickayiranga/oracle-sql-tst1/README.md

 insert into room value(101,'101','vip');

-After inserting the data we will select ,update and delete
+After inserting the data we will select ,update and delete  and other various operations.
 select:
 ![select](https://github.com/user-attachments/assets/fe2727ed-67ea-4201-bcd0-380b0608d6ad)